Managing pending restart states and automated restart of endpoints

 126 Restart Endpoint and Wait for Restart to Complete or 160 Restart

-Endpoint on Pending Restart and Wait for Restart to Complete . |
+Endpoint on Pending Restart and Wait for Restart to Complete. |

 Pending Restart step actions and step failure behavior

-When target endpoints report a Pending Restart
+When target endpoints report a Pending Restart status

 for a step action, the system does not automatically stop those Pending

-step actions.
-If the Pending Restart
+Restart step actions.
+If the Pending Restart step

 action was stopped, it would prevent the step action from being updated